mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Effect: You gain a Advantage on all Tests involving hacking, intrusion, or similar Net-based actions.

-Restriction: This Edge may only be taken once.
+Restriction: This Quality may only be taken once.

 #### Double Jointed